apache/openwhisk/ansible/README.md

 elasticsearch_connect_string="x.x.x.x:9200,y.y.y.y:9200" // if you want to use an external ES cluster, add it
 ```

 -  Then execute:

 ```
 cd <openwhisk_home>
 ./gradlew distDocker
 cd ansible
-ansible-playbook -i environments/<environment> couchdb.yml // couchdb is still needed to store subjects and actions ansible-playbook -i environments/<environment> initdb.yml ansible-playbook -i environments/<environment> wipe.yml
+# couchdb is still needed to store subjects and actions
+ansible-playbook -i environments/<environment> couchdb.yml
+ansible-playbook -i environments/<environment> initdb.yml
-ansible-playbook -i environments/<environment> elasticsearch.yml // this will deploy a simple ES cluster, you can skip this to use external ES cluster ansible-playbook -i environments/<environment> openwhisk.yml -e db_activation_backend=ElasticSearch
+ansible-playbook -i environments/<environment> wipe.yml
+# this will deploy a simple ES cluster, you can skip this to use external ES cluster
+ansible-playbook -i environments/<environment> elasticsearch.yml
+ansible-playbook -i environments/<environment> openwhisk.yml -e db_activation_backend=ElasticSearch

 # installs a catalog of public packages and actions